seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

     It is not mandatory to switch to this new setup but it is recommended.
 Read this [article for more information](./migrate-seatable-release.md).

-??? info "mariadb container healthchecks"
+??? info "MariaDB container healthchecks"

     This help is important if your MariaDB container remains unhealthy after executing `docker compose up -d`.
 This issue arises specifically if your initial MariaDB version was below 10.6 and you have now upgraded to a newer version.
 Older versions did not create the required health check user in the local database, causing the health checks to fail.